 - Chart: if a chart is available, you'll see a thumbnail here.
 Click the 'interactive chart' button to launch a full version and switch between different chart types that are available for this metric (for example variation and time series charts).

 - Understand the data: the purpose of the metric (why we are providing it and what it will help you do) and how to interpret it (what a higher or lower value means, to help you identify and action opportunities to improve).

 - Data source: where we got the data to populate this metric (this might help you look at the raw data and how it was submitted locally, and find related guidance about data submissions).

-- Updated: the last date these data were updated in the Model Hospital
+- Updated: the last date these data were updated at model.nhs.uk

-- Next due: the date this metric is due to be updated in the Model Hospital (not when the data source is due to be collected or published).
+- Next due: the date this metric is due to be updated at model.nhs.uk (not when the data source is due to be collected or published).